Superman: Last Son of Earth: Plot

 Jonathan Kent is a scientific genius who discovers that a meteor is about to crash into Earth.
 He then builds a rocket to carry his wife and son into space, but his wife would rather stay by his side, and so their son is sent alone.
-The ship eventually lands on Krypton and the boy, Clark Kent, is adopted by Jor-El and renamed Kal-El.
+The ship enters a wormhole and eventually lands on Krypton.
+Clark Kent is adopted by Jor-El and renamed Kal-El.
 Kal eventually finds a Green Lantern ring and saves Krypton.
 He later uses the ring to recover his memories and he returns to Earth, where he meets his love, Lois Lane, and his greatest enemy, Lex Luthor.
-Due to Kal-El's body having adapted to the stronger gravity of Krypton, he is a physical powerhouse when he returns to Earth (with superhuman strength, speed, agility, endurance, and resistance to injury, much like the classic Superman in his earliest appearances), which he discovers when Luthor steals his ring in an attempt to access its power.
+Due to Kal's body having adapted to the stronger gravity of Krypton, he is a physical powerhouse when he returns to Earth (with superhuman strength, durability, and speed, much like the classic Superman in his earliest appearances), which he discovers when Luthor steals his ring in an attempt to access its power.